dora-team/dora.dev/hugo/content/research/ai/errata.md

 type: "research_archives"
 ---

 This page lists errors and corrections to the Impact of Generative AI in Software Development.
 To track revisions, report PDFs are stamped with a version number.
-The current version of the report is [`v.2025.1`](/research/ai/gen-ai-report).
+The current version of the report is [`v.2025.2`](/research/ai/gen-ai-report).

 ### Errata in `v.2025.1`

 **p.
 49** The word "acquire" is broken with a line break.
-The sentence should read "Frame AI as an opportunity for developers to acquire new skills and expand their expertise."
+The sentence should read "Frame AI as an opportunity for developers to acquire new skills and expand their expertise." _[Corrected in `v.2025.2`]_

 -----
 <div style="text-align:center; margin-top:2em;">